Mozart and scatology

 Reproduction of the original manuscript of Mozart's canon "Difficile lectu".
 The words "lectu mihi mars" were intended to be heard as "Leck du mich im Arsch" ("lick my arse"), a phrase commonly used in Mozart's family circle.

-Wolfgang Amadeus Mozart displayed scatological humour in his letters and multiple recreational compositions.
+Wolfgang Amadeus Mozart used scatological humour in his letters and multiple recreational compositions.
 This material has puzzled Mozart scholars; some have attempted to understand it in relation to an "impressive list" of psychiatric conditions Mozart is claimed to have had.
 Others have noted that the scatology is understood in terms of its role in Mozart's family, his society and his times.